How to Legally Borrow Money from Licensed Moneylenders in Singapore

 How Can I Know If a Moneylender is Licensed?

-Moneylenders are also prohibited from soliciting loans via text messages or phone calls, so if you are approached to obtain loans in these manner, it is likely that said moneylender may be unlicensed.
+Moneylenders are also prohibited from soliciting loans via text messages or phone calls, so if you are approached to obtain loans in these manners, it is likely that the moneylender may be unlicensed.

 Licensed moneylenders may advertise their business only through:

 - Business or consumer directories in print and online media;